International Risk Management FAQ

 Questions

-Foreign Influence in research on U.S. university campuses is unclear and can encompass so many things.
+The term "Malign Foreign Influence" is unclear and can encompass so many things.
 Can you help me understand what it is and why it should matter to me?

-Foreign influence encompasses activities that run counter to our core values in research integrity: objectivity, honesty, openness, accountability, fairness, and stewardship.
-When you host foreign graduate students, postdocs, and visiting scholars, you should be aware of certain activities that fall within the definition of "foreign influence."
+Malign foreign influence encompasses activities that run counter to our core values in research integrity: objectivity, honesty, openness, accountability, fairness, and stewardship.
+When you host foreign graduate students, postdocs, and visiting scholars, you should be aware of certain activities that fall within the definition of malign foreign influence.
 These activities can take the form of reward, deception, coercion, or theft.
 Reward is the offering of material or social goods in exchange for desired behavior; deception is providing incomplete, incorrect information on an application, proposal, or publication for the purpose of hiding or directing attention away from some activity; coercion is the threat of harm or disadvantage for the purpose of enforcing compliance with a demand; and theft is the taking of a physical object or protected idea without permission of the owner.*

 Rewards can be recruitment programs, like Foreign Government Talent Recruitment Programs (FGTRPs), scholarships that provide tuition and stipend support for graduate students attending U.S. universities, or fellowships for postdoctoral scholars attending U.S. universities.
 None of these are necessarily a problem, except when they're used to compromise research integrity, such as promoting the unauthorized sharing of information, theft of material goods (e.g., samples or prototypes), etc.